matplotlib/governance/governance.md

 D. Hunter.
 Shortly before his passing in 2012, leadership was transferred to Michael Droettboom, who later invited Thomas Caswell as a co-lead.
-Additional leadership has also been provided by a subset of Contributors, called Developers, whose active and consistent contributions have been recognized by their receiving “commit rights” to the Project repositories.
+Additional leadership has also been provided by a subset of Contributors, called Developers, whose significant or consistent contributions have been recognized by their receiving “commit rights” to the Project repositories.
 In general all Project decisions are made through consensus among the Developers with input from the